JoinedSenses/SM-MapManager/README.md

 # SM-MapManager
+This is probably a super niche plugin that I don't expect anyone else to use

+## Description
 Synchronizes mapcycle/adminmenu_maplist on map end if mapcycle has changed - updates both on plugin start
 Logs errors when maps exist in mapcycle, but not in the map directory specified in the #define